munificent/game-programming-patterns/book/prototype.markdown

 When your game's data reaches a certain size, you really start wanting similar features.
 Data modelling is a deep subject that I can't hope to do justice here, but I do want to throw out one feature for you to consider in your own games: using prototypes and delegation for reusing data.

-Lets say we're defining the data model for the <span name="shameless">shameless Gauntlet rip-off</span> I mentioned earlier.
+Let's say we're defining the data model for the <span name="shameless">shameless Gauntlet rip-off</span> I mentioned earlier.
 The game designers need to specify the attributes for monsters and items in some kind of files.

 <aside name="shameless">